What Is Right About This Book...

 I can now tolerate being with my spouse sexually.
 Sometimes I even enjoy going to bed with him, though he is still largely oblivious, and sometimes rude and demanding.
 It is because of the power of Christ's forgiveness acting through me that I can honor him sexually, at least most of the time.
 It has nothing to do with, "Try, try again," or personal willpower.
 It is Christ acting through me.

 So what is the upshot?
 To whom is this book valuable, and for whom might it be destructive?
-If I had a single concern which loomed above the rest, it would be this:
+If I had a single concern that loomed above the rest, it would be this:

 Those who have experienced abuse of any kind frequently feel guilty enough without having someone else tell them that they did something wrong.
 Therefore, having questions of abuse or ignorance or spiritual shame ignored, and being told that you are wrong for not liking sex, is one of the most harmful things possible.
 As I said earlier, when seen on video the Pearls are often warm and down-to-earth.
 But sometimes, they come across as condemning know-it-alls.